nwjs/node/doc/api/test.md

 1. A synchronous function that is considered failing if it throws an exception, and is considered passing otherwise.
-2. A function that returns a `Promise` that is considered failing if the `Promise` rejects, and is considered passing if the `Promise` resolves.
+2. A function that returns a `Promise` that is considered failing if the `Promise` rejects, and is considered passing if the `Promise` fulfills.
 3. A function that receives a callback function.
 If the callback receives any truthy value as its first argument, the test is considered failing.
 If a falsy value is passed as the first argument to the callback, the test is